indico/indico/docs/source/installation/development.rst

 We will need a virtualenv where to run Indico::

     cd ~/dev/indico
-    pyenv local 3.9.9
+    pyenv local 3.12
     python -m venv env

 .. note::

     After setting the version with pyenv, it's a good idea to use ``python -V`` to ensure you are really running that particular Python version; depending on the shell you may need to restart your shell first.
-In case you installed a newer version than 3.9.9 earlier, adapt the pyenv command accordingly.

 .. _cloning: